Kiwumulo Cave

 Kiwumulo Cave, also known as Kalaya Cave, is a cultural site located in Ssese islands, Kalangala district, Uganda.
-The cave is believed to be the origin to over 50 clans of Buganda Kingdom.
+The cave is believed to be the origin of over 50 clans of Buganda Kingdom.
 The Kalaya cave is owned by Jjaja Kiwumulo or Semuggala.
 The cave is for the Nkima (Monkey) clan, which is one of the 52 clans in Buganda.

 Background

-The cave serves as a haven for local residents seeking relaxation, prayer, and a closer connection to god, often indulging in alcohol and tobacco.
+The cave serves as a haven for local residents seeking relaxation, prayer, and a closer connection to God, often indulging in alcohol and tobacco.
 This site also functions as a traditional shrine, hosting various cultural ceremonies held by different clans.
 It is believed that the cave serves as the final resting place for ancestral spirits.
-It is also believed to be a healing place and the cave has two openings with the small one as an exit and the big one as an entrance into the caves.
+It is also believed to be a healing place and the cave has two openings with the smaller one as an exit and the big one as an entrance into the caves.

 Artifacts

 The cave houses a collection of traditional items like spears, calabashes, and bark cloth.
 The cave keeps the fire alive inside both during the day and night.